Nurturing Musical Beginnings for Babies, Toddlers, & Young Children

 Neuroscience and early childhood research affirm that the first three years of life represent a critical window for musical development.
 During this time, the brain is exceptionally receptive to sound, rhythm, and pitch.
 Without rich musical exposure, innate musical aptitude rapidly declines.
 But when nurtured intentionally, this potential can grow into extraordinary lifelong musical fluency.

 This is why we don’t wait for “instrument-readiness.”
-We meet children where they already are during this crucial early period — tuned into sound, wired for music, and ready to grow.
-Through play-based experiences, movement, and curated songs, children don’t just learn music — they live it.
-They naturally begin to audiate (hear and think music internally), develop rhythmic coordination, express themselves creatively, and establish the musical fluency necessary for confident future learning, including reading notation, improvising, and performing with ease.
+We meet children where they are during this crucial early period — tuned into sound, wired for music, and ready to grow.
+Through play-based experiences, live singing, movement, and curated songs, children don’t just learn music — they live it.
+They naturally begin to audiate (hear and think music internally), develop rhythmic coordination, express themselves creatively, and establish the foundation for musical fluency, including reading notation, improvising, and performing with ease.

 What is in a Music Play class?